An Exegetical Commentary

 filled: Grk. plēroō, perf. pass. part., to fill or bring to capacity, cause to abound.
 Like his being convinced Paul indicates an event in the past with results in the present. with all knowledge: Grk. gnōsis, knowledge or understanding with special reference to insight relating to matters involving God and spiritual perception.
 This may be an allusion to his earlier comment that they know the Torah (7:1).
 Being "filled" probably indicates the education process that began in the past and the continuing discipline has resulted in the present competence in the knowledge of God and his Word.

 able: Grk. dunamai, pres. mid. part., to be capable for doing or achieving.
 See the note on dunamis in the previous verse. also to admonish: Grk. noutheteō, pres. inf., offer counsel and instruction for avoidance or cessation of inappropriate conduct.
 The verb frequently occurs in contexts reflecting consideration and concern.
-It does not imply browbeating someone or rebuking in anger, but rather employing the resources of the faith to aid discipleship.
+It does not imply browbeating someone or rebuking in anger, but rather employing Scripture and Spirit-inspired persuasion to motivate faithful discipleship.
 Pointing out their spiritual virtues contains an implied expectation that they will fulfill his wish.

 15― But I have written very boldly to you on some points so as to remind you again, because of the grace that was given me from God,